 “…but I’ll defend to the death your right to say it.”
 Voltaire May Rep. Gabrielle Giffords recover.
 May the families of the injured and dead in Pima County, Arizona find peace and renewal.

 I didn’t!
-Mother’s Day has always been a time to appreciate and show gratitude to My mother, to My wife as mother, or to any mother I might see that day, saying, “Happy Mother’s Day!” bringing a smile to their face.
+Mother’s Day has always been a time to appreciate and show gratitude to My mother, to My wife as mother, or to any mother I might see that day, saying, “Happy Mother’s Day!”

 Healthy grief also bestows on us a tender heart of compassion for all beings, because our loss makes us vividly aware of their (and our own) fragility.
 There is another mental process that is also mistakenly labeled as grief.
 This kind of grief, however, hardens our hearts and makes us bitter.
 This is not true grief, and it is not healthy.
 When we experience such "bitter grief" we suffer unnecessarily.